IvonGu/lectures-1/README.md

 * Comparing binary classifiers in ROC space
 * Comparing binary classifiers in PR space
 * Comparison of ROC and PR curves
-* Accuracy, AUC and othe metrics
+* Accuracy, AUC and other metrics

 ---
 #### Week 10.
 Dimensionality Reduction